evanpurkhiser/recovery/README.md

   Worker](https://workers.cloudflare.com/), which is given 2 important
   environment variables

-  1.  `USERNAME`: This is the username that is used for authentication
+  `USERNAME`: This is the username that is used for authentication.
-  2.  `ENCRYPTED_WEBSITE`: This is the result of `compile.mjs`.
+  `ENCRYPTED_WEBSITE`: This is the result of `compile.mjs`.

   When the worker is invoked, the provided password is used to attempt to decrypt the `ENCRYPTED_WEBSITE` content.
 If successful, the website is rendered.